 My Bullet Journal is one of my favourite things.
 It allows me to remain organised during the school year and allows me to indulge on my creative side during the summer.
-The way I bullet journal during term time versus the way I bullet journal in the summer is extremely different and today, I’m going to run through that.
+The way I use my Bullet Journal during term time versus the way I use it in the summer is extremely different and today, I’m going to run through that.

-I’ve mentioned before that the process of decorating my bullet journal is very therapeutic for me and really helps me to deal with my anxiety and it allows any stress or tension that’s built up inside me to gradually disappear.
+I’ve mentioned before that the process of decorating my Bullet Journal is very therapeutic for me.
+It helps me to deal with my anxiety and it allows any stress or tension that’s built up inside me to gradually disappear.
 Moreover, the planning and organisation that’s put into a bullet journal, even in the summer, also helps with my overall mental health and I end up becoming a more positive person as a result!

 One thing I’ve noticed during the summer is I’m a lot more experimental with my spreads!
 During term time, I tend to keep things the same that I know work for me and enable me to keep organised what with school and other commitments.
 I don’t have that in the summer so I’m able to try out new layouts and see what works for me, even if I’m not always keen.

 The following photos are my set up from July and a couple of weekly spreads from the month which will allow you to get a visual understanding of the process I go through.
 If you’d like to see a step by step process blog post of me planning out my monthly set ups, let me know!